 Celebrating Christmas in Tanzania by just traveling from place to place seeing how others are taking their celebration vibes is another cool idea.

-Taking a mwendokasi (rapid transportation) to Kariakoo which is the biggest market in the country will give you a unique opportunity to see the way the locals celebrate Christmas and the general vibe of the town.
+To make it even more easier, you may decide to take a “mwendokasi” (rapid transportation) to Kariakoo.
+This is the biggest market in the country and it will also give you a unique opportunity to see the way the locals celebrate Christmas and the general vibe of the town.

-How about visiting a famous askari monument which was established in 1927?
+How about visiting a famous Askari Monument which was established in 1927?